jj1bdx/writing-otp-modules/eefsfbay2017-slides/eefsf2017-rikitake.md

 ---

+[.autoscale: true]

 Photo credits:

 * Title slide: Davide Ragusa, from Unsplash.com
-* My face: Yutaka Sakurai, Naoki Sakurai
+* Kenji Rikitake's face: Yutaka Sakurai and Naoki Sakurai, taken in front of USS Pampanito at Pier 45, San Francisco, CA, USA, March 2015
 * "This talk is not about" slide: Markus Spiske, from Unsplash.com
+* "OTP needs your help" slide: Matheus Ferrero, from Unsplash.com
 * "Thank you" slide: Chris Brignola, from Unsplash.com

+(All Unsplash.com photos are licensed under Creative Commons CC0 License)

 <!-- Local Variables: -->
 <!-- coding: utf-8 -->